Configuring images for update¶

 Argo CD is

-you want to follow the latest builds, as published on the GitHub registry, you
+you are about to follow the latest builds, as published on the GitHub registry,

 Specifying Helm parameter names¶